segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 4. A code indicating if the validation was successful or failed appears.
 To troubleshoot failed validation codes, see the [Troubleshooting](#troubleshooting) section.

 > info "dummy-object.txt"
-> In order to test your bucket, Segment will upload a text file, `dummy-object.txt`, to the `segment-logs` folder in your S3 bucket.
+> In order to test your bucket, Segment uploads a text file, `dummy-object.txt`, to the `segment-logs` folder in your S3 bucket.
 After you've completed the validation process, feel free to delete this file.

 ### Troubleshooting